MarinoMtz/LoRaWAN-Roaming-Tutorial/README.md

 # LoRaWAN-Roaming-Tutorial

-This tutorial aims at giving a quckstart tutorial for setting up a roaming platform for LoRaWAN End-Devices.
+This tutorial aims at giving a quickstart tutorial for setting up a roaming platform for LoRaWAN End-Devices.

 ## General architecture